3dlg-hcvc/mirror3d/docs/user_instruction.md

 This is an example of annotating mirror planes for several NYUv2 samples.

-- **STEP 1:**  Get 8-bit integer masks from CVAT output, we need to dump the coco format segmentation file from CVAT:
+- **STEP 1:**  Get 8-bit integer masks from CVAT output.
+We are going to  use coco format annotation result from CVAT:

 ```python
 python annotation/plane_annotation/plane_annotation_tool.py \